 - Spoon the batter into the prepared bundt pan.
 Gently shake the pan back and forth to help level out the thick batter, then gently tap the pan on a counter to remove any air bubbles.

 - Bake the cake for at least one hour and up to one hour and fifteen minutes, depending on your oven.
 Mine took one hour and fifteen minutes.
 A toothpick inserted into the cake should come out with just slightly moist crumbs on it.

-- Let the cake rest for five minutes.
-Run a knife around the edges and gently shake the cake up and down until you feel it break way from the pan.
+- Let the cake rest for 5 to 10 minutes.
+Run a knife around the edges and gently shake the cake up and down until you feel it break away from the pan.
 Invert the cake onto a wire rack to completely cool, then transfer to a cake plate.

 - Store cake in an airtight container.
-Cake stays fresh for up to five days.
+The cake will stay fresh for up to five days.

 This cake freezes well.
-Wrap it tightly and freeze for up to 3 months.
+Wrap it tightly and freeze for up to 3 months, without frosting or glaze.

 - Category: Cakes

 - Method: Bake